derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-13/04/2026 17:01:43 : 3 Database Admins walked into a NoSQL bar.
+14/04/2026 17:04:58 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Waiter: Would you like coffee or tea?
-Programmer: Yes.
+If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
 <!-- replace-with-joke ends -->